Skip to content

 • Output guardrail - The security measure or policy applied to filter or validate the agent’s output before it is delivered to the user.

-• Data sources - The source where the agent was discovered (GitHub).
+• Data sources - The source where the agent was discovered (for example, GitHub or AWS).

 • Last scanned - The date and time of the most recent scan that detected this agent.